Loss and decoherence at the quantum Hall - superconductor interface

-The sharpness of the distribution around the center rules out the guess of a Gaussian distribution.
-In Fig.~4b, we try to fit with triangular distribution and replot the histograms with the x-axis normalized by the fitted width of the triangular distribution.
-The fitting agrees well around zero but slightly underestimates the weight around the maximum and minimum of $P_{eh}$.
-The fitted width is separately plotted in Fig.~4c, together with a guiding line with the decay constant $T_0$ obtained from Fig.~2b.
-The decay of the distribution width with increasing temperature agrees with this line.
+{While the distribution gets narrower with increasing temperature, the shape remains roughly the same, as seen in Fig.~4b, which replots the histograms with the x-axis normalized by their widths.
+These widths are plotted in the right inset of Fig.~4b (circles), together with an exponential line whose slope is determined by the constant $T_0$ obtained from Fig.~2b.
+The decay of the distribution widths with temperature agrees with the line, except for the highest temperature, which is likely limited by the noise in determining $P_{eh}$. }

-A possible explanation of the nearly triangular shape of the distribution function is that the Andreev conversion process involves two independent sets of CAES.
-If each set produces a uniform distribution of $P_{eh}$ with the same spread, adding the two independent random variables with uniform distributions would result in a triangular distribution.
-Two sets of CAES with opposite spin are natural candidates for the two independent channels, and the spin-orbit coupling (e.g. at the interface with the superconductor) should make their evolution along the interface quite distinct.
-Alternatively, electron doping induced near the contact may introduce additional channels just at the interface, which may potentially have similar effects.
-Further studies are needed to better distinguish between these possibilities.